Yogarajan12/Yogarajan12/README.md

 Co-authored work on serverless infrastructure for reinforcement learning from human feedback.
 RLHFless addresses wasted compute from repeated prefill, changing response lengths and static resource allocation during synchronous RLHF training, achieving up to **1.35× speedup and 44.8% lower cost** in the reported experiments.

-My contribution formed part of a broader collaborative systems effort during a summer **AI Research Fellowship at the Stevens Institute for Artificial Intelligence and Research**.
+My contribution was primarily to the experimental side of the project, running evaluations and validating that the reported results held consistently across the tested settings, during a summer **AI Research Fellowship at the Stevens Institute for Artificial Intelligence and Research**.
+Now under review for ACM Symposium on Cloud Computing 2026.

 [Paper — arXiv:2602.22718](https://arxiv.org/abs/2602.22718)